Exh0dus/TwitterProject/README.md

 with data.
 For further details on what it does and how, refer to the **Unit tests** and the **Design Doc** linked below.
 In it's current form the contract is optimized for readability not for gas consumption.
-**Also**, it misses the whole part for verifying messages, that will be an interesting challenge, but first we need to finalize how we want to go about it.

 [Design document available here](https://docs.google.com/document/d/1wSigQzpjCEbSuFflcBxiup0cKEBFwdCz7KPJ1hVFOek/edit#)